wrynearson/us-census-language/src/README.md

 For every 250 speakers of a language, a point is placed randomly within the tract.
 Each language scatterplot layer is saved as a .geojson file.

+Data prep and processing can be found in the notebook [c16001](https://github.com/wrynearson/us-census-language/blob/main/data-prep/c16001.ipynb)

 ## Visualization

 Using Deck.gl & React, these geojson files are then loaded individually as layers.
 Users can toggle layers on and off.
 Hovering over a language name in the legend shows only that language on the map.